How Franklin D. Roosevelt Once Saved America

 With the New Deal For the People

 Winning office in 1932, Democratic President Franklin D. Roosevelt saved America from economic ruin.
-That was necessary because during the preceding dozen years there had been increasing corruption that ultimately and inevitably caused a stock market crash, bank closures, losses of people’s life savings, an economic collapse, and the Great Depression.
+That was necessary because during the preceding dozen years greed had become rampant and there had been increasing corruption that ultimately and inevitably caused a stock market crash, bank closures, losses of people’s life savings, an economic collapse, and the Great Depression.

 Fortunately, President Roosevelt not only saved the country, he saved millions of Americans from poverty, put millions of people to work, and in his third term he also won the Second World War.
 And he did all that by establishing much-needed reforms and regulations, including wage and price controls, and by putting millions of people to work improving the land, wildlife habitat, the watershed, the state and national parks, the infrastructure, the environment, and building great public works projects that were great investments that still benefit the country today.